Things to Do in Bar Harbor

 Free Seasonal Bar Harbor Shuttle

 With pickup and drop off directly at your door, the Island Explorer provides free transportation to hiking trails and carriage roads in Acadia National Park, island beaches, and in-town shops and restaurants in Bar Harbor, and will even transport your bike!
-The shuttle system provides efficient and reliable service from mid June through Columbus Day.
+If you have things to do in Bar Harbor, the shuttle system provides efficient and reliable service from mid June through Columbus Day.

 Rainy Day Activities